timjcook/advent-of-code-2020/README.md

 Proved to be another win for writing tests for the more complex aspects of the Challenge, the `Calculator` in this case.

 I've also noticed my heavy usage of `reduce`, there is not much you can't do with it.
 I am officially going to award it "method of the week", well done `reduce` 🥇

+### Day 7 - ✅
+This one required getting the recursion right.
+I defined two classes, a `Bag` and a `Rule` class as the core data structures.
+Because a `Rule` was associated with another `Bag` I thought I might be able to generate all the `Bag`s and then store an instance of a `Bag` for each `Rule`, but it took forever when I tried to run it.
+Ended up just storing the `colour` string associated with the `Bag` and did a look up each time.

+Perhaps didn't quite dish out the responsibilities perfectly regarding what is in charge of looking up bags based on a colour but 🤷‍♀️ it didn't seem like a big deal.

+Setting up well for Challenge 1 meant that a quick spec and a new method on the `BagChecker` resulted in a solution 🙌